Connecting Talent to Opportunity Across the Aerozone

 There’s no shortage of effort.
-There are strong programs, committed partners, and a shared desire to solve workforce challenges.
+Across the region, there are strong programs, committed partners, and a shared desire to strengthen the workforce pipeline.

 How We’re Approaching It